Safety & Sea Survival Course (SSSC)

 The Safety & Sea Survival Full Course is conducted over a period of at least sixteen hours, with theory delivered via the ORCV self paced eLearning platform and one day in person for your practicals and balance on theory content.
 The in-person sessions run on Sunday from 8.15 am to 5 pm. at Wesley College - St Kilda Campus as below.

 The popular, biennial Fastnet race, was first held in 1925 in the Irish Sea and is run by the Royal Ocean Racing Club.
-A severe storm during the 1979 race resulted in the deaths of 17 competitors and the loss or abandonment of 23 yachts.
+A severe storm during the 1979 race resulted in the deaths of seventeen competitors and the loss or abandonment of twenty-three yachts.
 This led to a major overhaul of the rules and the equipment required for the competition.

 In the annual Sydney to Hobart Yacht Race of 1998, fierce storms and violent winds battered the fleet with the loss of six sailors and five yachts.
-A total of 55 sailors were rescued and a subsequent coroner’s inquest made recommendations which have been adopted into the Yachting Australia Special Regulations.
+A total of fifty-five sailors were rescued and a subsequent coroner’s inquest made recommendations which have been adopted into the Australian Sailing Special Regulations.

 All who are planning to spend time on a boat in open water will find this course stimulating and enlightening.
 It is not only of interest to sailors but also helps shore crew to understand the safety requirements of offshore sailing and the search and rescue process in the event of an emergency.

 • To assist offshore skippers and crews in developing awareness of respective responsibilities.

 • To offer and discuss practical strategies for coping with emergencies at sea.

 • To familiarise skippers and crews with safety and emergency equipment, its purpose, deployment, and use.